The 1% Club season 2: release date, host and everything we know about the game show

 There are some changes to The 1% Club for its second season.

-We’ll get to that just below, but it's worth mentioning that the summer TV slate is going to be filled with game shows.
+We’ll get to that just below, but it's worth mentioning that the summer TV slate is filled with game shows.
 Joining The 1% Club on Fox are LEGO Masters season 5, The Quiz with Balls season 2 and reality/competition show The Snake.
 Elsewhere, ABC has Celebrity Family Feud, Press Your Luck, Who Wants To Be A Millionaire and Match Game.

 But back to what fans can expect from The 1% Club season 2.
 Read on for all the info you need to know.